nmshd/documentation/_docs_operate/configuration.md

 }
 ```

 The `jwtBearer` authentication method is used to authenticate requests using JSON Web Tokens (JWT).
+The permissions available to anyone authenticated with a JWT bearer token are determined by its scope.
+The scope is a space-separated list of segments, and each segment is treated as a role.
+Depending on the identity provider, the roles may be stored within `auth.payload.scope` or a different field.
+These roles are then matched against the [Connector’s permission model]({% link _docs_operate/security-considerations.md %}#permission-model-of-the-connector) to control which resources are accessible.
+By default, no rights are assigned, providing limited access.
-To configure this authentication method, you need to provide at least the following parameters:
+To configure the `jwtBearer` authentication method, you need to provide at least the following parameters:

 - **enabled** `default: true (if other options are configured)`